miguelaenlle/FiniDemoSlingshot/README.md

 - Fini is a startup that aggregates customer support tickets from various data sources (Intercom, Email, Zendesk, etc.), automates their tagging and moving, and provides an analytics dashboard with actionable insights.

-- Here is their current landing page: [https://usefini.com/](https://usefini.com/)
+- Here the actual, current landing page of Fini: [https://usefini.com/](https://usefini.com/) (not made by me)

 <br/>